drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Souporcell.rst

-If the souporcell summary is successfull, you will have this new file in your ``$SOUPORCELL_OUTDIR``:
+If the souporcell summary is successful, you will have this new file in your ``$SOUPORCELL_OUTDIR``:

 .. code-block:: bash
   :emphasize-lines: 21